Oldways Updates Med Diet Pyramid

 Additionally, a section at the pyramid's base emphasizes the importance of physical activity and enjoying meals with family and friends.

 Although moderate wine consumption continues to be a part of the Mediterranean Diet, but the pyramid now recommends regularly drinking water, instead of less healthy beverages.

 "With obesity and diet-related chronic diseases at an all-time high, we felt it was important to review the hundreds of new scientific studies that join the archive of high-level research on the healthfulness of eating a Mediterranean-style diet, and update the pyramid," said Frank Sacks, MD, Professor of Cardiovascular Disease Prevention, Dept. of Nutrition, Harvard School of Public Health and Harvard Medical School, and co-chair of the scientific committee.
 "These studies suggest that healthy diet and lifestyle practices, like those associated with the Mediterranean Diet, can reduce the risk of chronic diseases such as heart disease, cancer, diabetes and more."

-A beta version of the widget for Facebook became available late last year.
-Final versions, which incorporate the updated Mediterranean Diet Pyramid, rolled out by the end of 2008 for Facebook and the Web, and an iPhone version is in the pipeline.
+A beta version of the widget for Facebook is now available; final versions, which will incorporate the updated Mediterranean Diet Pyramid, will roll out by the end of the year for Facebook and the Web, with an iPhone version to come in 2009.